Bruce George Draper, known for his quiet commitment to helping others and serving the community, died on May 29, 2020.

 He became an Associate of the Institute of Personnel Management in 1971 and a Chartered Member of the Australian Human Resources Institute in 1976, and an Associate Fellow in 1998, sharing knowledge in trade journals throughout his career.
 He was a lifetime member of the Industrial Relations Society of Victoria, and member and Chair of the National Personnel Conference and VECCI Employee Relations Policy Committee.
 In industry as in other areas of his life, he devoted time to creating opportunities for local youth, and by a twist of fate, his signature of approval was on the application for funds of his (then totally unknown) future son-in-law to go to the 1989 Stockholm International Youth Science Seminar.

 He was a Scout Leader with the 1st Ivanhoe Sea Scouts from 1982 to 1990, a Venturer Leader from 2003 to 2005 and Assistant Leader from 1980.
-Cathy Daniels recalls of her Venturer and Rover days that “Bruce was around a lot, quietly supporting and commenting on things when needed, and was a lovely gentle man”.
+Cathy Daniel said of her Venturer and Rover days that “Bruce was around a lot, quietly supporting and commenting on things when needed, and was a lovely gentle man”.
 He was remembered at 1st Ivanhoe as a good mentor.
 To some he was also a father figure who passed on a strong ethical set of beliefs, including that one should ‘do to others as you would have them do to you’.
-Ross Elliot, a Venturer Leader in the mid ‘80’s, recalls “each year I took the Venturers on a cross-country and community ski trip and Bruce at the time was Scout Leader, but always volunteered to assist […] always exploring with the Venturers, always adventurous.
+Ross Elliot, a Venturer Leader in the mid ‘80’s, said “each year I took the Venturers on a cross-country and community ski trip and Bruce at the time was Scout Leader, but always volunteered to assist […] always exploring with the Venturers, always adventurous.
 He was a kind and caring leader.
 A true Scout and a good man to have around”.
 While he loved adventure and risk-taking, he lived by the Scout motto ‘Be Prepared’, and always looked after those entrusted to his care.

 Bruce’s explorations of Western Europe, Eastern Europe, Russia, North America, West Indies, Africa and South-East Asia resulted in an open-minded appreciation for other cultures.
 As a leader, he believed that Scouts should evolve as society changed, with young people being given more opportunities to lead regardless of their background, and he worked to increase understanding and acceptance between cultural and religious groups.
 He advocated for and held the Victorian Branch Commissioner for Multicultural Scouting and Venturers role, leading initiatives such as bringing the Organization of Russian Young Scouts into the Victorian Scouts, working with the Vietnamese community to promote culturally appropriate scouting programs, establishing Greek and Coptic Egyptian groups and a cub pack at the King Khalid Islamic School, and advancing the Koori, Latvian, Lithuanian, Estonian, Hungarian, Polish and Ukrainian Scout groups.